 Global and regional indexes tot he scientific and technical literature.
 Many of the articles found in searches are free online such as those in the Bulletin of the World Health Organization.
 (World Health Organization (WHO))

-The HINARI Programme, set up by WHO together with major publishers, enables developing countries to gain access to one of the world's largest collections of biomedical and health literature.
-Over 6200 journal titles are available to health institutions in 108 countries, areas and territories.
+The HINARI Programme, a collaboration between the World Health Organization and major publishers, enables low- and middle- income countries to gain access to one of the world's largest collections of biomedical and health literature including journals (in 30 different languages), e-books, and other information resources.
 (World Health Organization (WHO))

 Academic libraries generally are included in WorldCat or have their own online catalog on their website.
 State university or community college libraries are usually open to the public living or working within that state.
 Look for a community college with health training programs.
 Those with EMS Training Programs may have disaster preparedness journals, for example.
 Most libraries have print subscriptions or license electronic journals to allow on site use.
 Friends of the Library memberships may be available for a reasonable charge and may allow you to check out materials or receive other information services.